Sunrise Yoga Staff, Winston-Salem, NC

 Cathy began her yoga practice by attending a free class at Sunrise Yoga in 2004.
 Over time, she slowly expanded her interest in yoga from a once-weekly practice to enrollment in the Sunrise Yoga Teacher Training program.
 Cathy believes that, when it comes to her own practice, “slow-and-steady wins the race”, and that persistence and honest effort do in fact deliver remarkable results regardless of age and physical ability.
 Yoga helps her stay fit, feel young, and maintain a sense of peace and well-being.

 She has graduated from the Sunrise Yoga Teacher Training program as a 500-hour Certified Yoga Teacher and is registered with the Yoga Alliance at that level (RYT500).
+Cathy is part of the faculty for the 200-hour Sunrise Yoga Teacher Training Program.

 Elaine was initially drawn to yoga in 2007 when a gym director gently prodded her to join a class.
 Physically humbled by the experience, yet left with an unexpected feeling of calm, she decided to explore this yoga thing further.